ezzing/3DLayout-documentation/4-Customization.md

 <div class="page-break"></div>

+# Progress bar customization

+The progress bar is managed by events.
+It has 4 listeners:

+* showProgressBar
+* resetProgressBar
+* updateProgressBar
+* hideProgressBar

+Resetting the progress bar will remove its width and set the bar animation.
+We recommend you to emit this event before updating the progress bar with a value.

+To update the progress bar it is important to first open it by emitting the event 'showProgressBar'.
+The values will be sent as an object this way:

+    ee.emitEvent('updateProgressBar', [{
+        title: 'Title of the operation'
+        label1: 'Name of function',
+        label2 : 'Step withing the function',
+        value: 50
+    }]);

+There are some cases that need to be mentioned when sending these parameters:

+* If 'title' is undefined, it will keep its last value.
+If it's different than the current one, the progress bar will reset
+* If 'label1' is undefined, it will keep its last value.
+If title has changed, it won't have a value
+* If 'label2' is undefined it won't have a value
+* If 'value' is undefined it will be displayed the animation in the bar.
+Otherwise, it's value will be added to the width of the bar.

+> The simplest example is generating all the textures.
+If the project has 3 bulidings, you will have to divide 100 by number of buildings, so that the bar width will increase a 33.3% each time the event is emitted.

+When the progress bar is being hidden, all of its texts are removed and the animation is shown.

+<div class="page-break"></div>

 # Layout Rules

 The user can customize many options in the 3DLayout.
 By passing a 'rules' attribute to the 3DLayout instance with a collection of objects, you can define the default values, add special behaviours to the 3DLayout and customize the interface.